 - Is variable.
 This means the interest rate can change as you save; - May also change with the amount you save.
 For the rate on your account balance, see the interest rates leaflet or our website; - Can be added to your Instant Access Savings Account, or paid to another account; - Many Instant Access Savings Account customers started saving in other accounts that have changed to Instant Access Savings Account.
-This affects when and how often we pay interest.
-See the 'Good to know' section below
+This affects when and how often we pay interest: - Annual Interest Interest is paid on the anniversary of account opening, anniversary of renewal, or on a date previously chosen by you.
+If we have previously set your interest to be paid on any other date, your interest will now be paid on 1 June each year. - Monthly Interest Interest is paid each month on the day you opened or renewed your account or on a date previously chosen by you.
+If we have previously set your interest to be paid on any other date, your interest will now be paid on the 1st of each month. - If the day we're due to pay your interest isn't a working day, we'll pay it on the next working day.
+We'll also include interest for the days in between.

 - Normally we provide statements each month.
 We may not do this if there aren't any payments out of your account; - You can choose to have statements less often.
-We'll always provide at least one a year; - You can also check your account using Internet Banking or our Mobile Banking app
+We'll always provide at least one a year; - You can also check your account using our app or online banking